Ajn0r/pet-palace/README.md

 The API has the functionality already now to handle messages, ratings and adding interest to ads but was not implemented in this release due to time constraints.

 Other features could include some sort of geolocation, such as google maps api could be integrated to give the user a better experience.
 Displaying ads that have the location close to the user for example, since it's thought to be a global site it's no point in showing all ads that are not even in the same country.
 For now, the user can use the search bar to search for ads in a specific location.

+User verification system - A future feature could be to have some sort of verification that the user is the person they say they are, Airbnb is a good inspiration on how to validate users from different countries.
+This feature could make users feel safer when arranging petsittings.

 #### Ad interests